google_counter

 • Estimate the number of metastases

-• Evaluate the location of metastases relative to the blood vessels
+• Evaluate the location of hepatic metastasis relative to the blood vessels

 Beyond all doubt, the primary tumor must also be detected.
 Cancer metastases in the liver should be diagnosed only in well-equipped clinics with the participation of experienced and highly qualified specialists.
 The most advanced imaging techniques are used here, including: